googleapis/google-cloud-java/RELEASING.md

 3. Verify that all unit and integration tests for the last commit have passed.

-4. Run `utilities/update_versions.sh` from the repository's base directory.
+4. Run `python utilities/bump_versions.py next_release minor` from the repository's base directory.
+(If there are only bug fixes and no additions to the surface, use `patch` instead of `minor`.)
+Alternatively, update the versions in `versions.txt` to the correct versions for the next release.

-This script takes optional arguments denoting the new versions for each qualifier (alpha, beta and/or GA).
-By default, if the current version is X.Y.Z-SNAPSHOT, the script will update the version in all the pom.xml and other relevant files to X.Y.Z.
-Please refer to the documentation in `utilities/update_versions.sh` for more details.
-Commit this version locally:
+5. Run `python utilities/replace_versions.py` from the repository's base directory.
+This updates the versions in all `pom.xml` and `README.md` files in preparation for a release.
+Commit these files locally:

   ```
   git add .
   git commit -m "Release [VERSION HERE]"
   ```

-1. Make sure you are using Maven version 3.3 or higher to support the Nexus plugin required to stage a release.
+6. Make sure you are using Maven version 3.3 or higher to support the Nexus plugin required to stage a release.

-1. To ensure a clean build, remove *all* Maven targets (including subdirectories not handled by `mvn clean`) by running `rm -rf target */target`.
+7. To ensure a clean build, remove *all* Maven targets (including subdirectories not handled by `mvn clean`) by running `rm -rf target */target`.

-5. Run `utilities/stage_release.sh`.
+8. Run `utilities/stage_release.sh`.
 This script builds and stages the release artifact on the Maven Central Repository, updates the README.md files with the release version + commits them locally, and finally generates a new site version for the gh-pages branch under a temporary directory named `tmp_gh-pages`.
 If you haven't run the release process before, it's worth verifying everything; check the staged release on the Sonatype website, and verify that the local commits have the right version updates.

 If you experience failures, you may need to: